EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Python Testing with pytest.md

 - *There are no normal timeout periods for tests in pytest.
 However, if you’re working with resources that may occasionally disappear, such as web services, it’s a good idea to put some time restrictions on your tests.
 The pytest-timeout plugin*

-- *The pytest-html plugin\[41\] is quite useful in conjunction with continuous integration, or in systems with large, long-running test suites.
+- *The pytest-html plugin is quite useful in conjunction with continuous integration, or in systems with large, long-running test suites.
 It creates a webpage to view the test results for a pytest session.
 The HTML report created includes the ability to filter for type of test result: passed, skipped, failed, errors, expected failures, and unexpected passes.*

 - *Pytest-selenium: Test with a Web Browser Selenium is a project that is used to automate control of a web browser.
-The pytest-selenium plugin\[51\] is the Python binding for it.
+The pytest-selenium plugin is the Python binding for it.
 With it, you can launch a web browser and use it to open URLs, exercise web applications, and fill out forms.*